 - M (how much they spent): 100k+ yen total = 5, under 5k yen = 1

 You set the cutoffs by looking at your own customer data.
-For purchase count, for instance, sort customers by count, give the top 20% a 5, the next 20% a 4, and so on — that's easy to follow.
+For purchase count, for instance, look at customers by count, give the top 20% a 5, the next 20% a 4, and so on — that's easy to follow.

 | Example RFM score | Customer state | Read |